Spain, e-commerce and logistics

 Opportunities

 Because the e-commerce landscape and consumer preferences are constantly changing, there is always room for new market trends to emerge.
 Livestream commerce is becoming progressively popular as well as the increased use of social networks for online sales and purchases.
-By 2023, more than half of e-commerce professionals in Spain were using Facebook for commercial purposes, while 46% had utilised Instagram.
+By 2024, more than half of e-commerce professionals in Spain had harnessed the power of Facebook for commercial purposes, while 49% had utilized Instagram to enhance their business goals.
+Additionally, more than a quarter of e-commerce professionals have readily employed WhatsApp and Telegram as part of their e-comm strategy.3

 Digital e-commerce growth in Spain